Illegal wildlife trade

-To the communal farmers, many of whom are poor, the loss of even a single animal can be devastating.
+To the communal farmers the loss of even a single animal can be devastating.
 Cheetahs and other predators are looked upon by farmers not as a valuable component of a thriving ecosystem, but as a threat to their livelihoods.
 During the 1980’s, livestock and game farmers halved the Namibian cheetah population, indiscriminately removing nearly 10,000 cheetahs.
-It was in 1990 that CCF developed its Human Wildlife mitigation programs, called Future Farmers of Africa.
+It was in 1990 that CCF developed its Human Wildlife mitigation programmes, called Future Farmers of Africa.

 To prevent further cheetah population decline, CCF works with farmers to investigate, develop and implement predator-friendly livestock and wildlife management techniques that are also exhibited at CCF’s model farm.
 CCF promotes these livestock management solutions in farmer publications and media, and at agricultural shows, meetings, and colleges and universities and also through farmer training courses.
 CCF is encouraged that there is now far greater awareness of the cheetah’s role in the ecosystem, and an increasing number of farmers adopt predator-friendly livestock management practices and fewer cheetahs are being killed.

-CCF’s renowned Livestock Guarding Dog Program has been highly effective at reducing predation rates and thereby reducing the inclination by farmers to trap or shoot cheetahs.
+CCF’s renowned livestock guarding dog programme has been highly effective at reducing predation rates and thereby reducing the inclination by farmers to trap or shoot cheetahs.
 CCF breeds Anatolian shepherd and Kangal dogs, breeds that for millennia have guarded small livestock against wolves and bears in Turkey.
 The dogs are placed with Namibian farmers as puppies.
 They bond with the herd and use their imposing presence and loud bark to scare away potential predators.

 CCF has been placing dogs since 1994 and our research shows the dogs are highly effective, reducing livestock loss from all predators by over 80 and up to 100 percent.
 Farmers adopt CCF dogs and participate in education on how to train the dog.
 CCF does on site follow up visits to ensure the dogs have proper training and medical care, and are settling into their guardian role.
-Farmers have enthusiastically embraced the program, and there is now a two year waiting list for puppies.
-CCF had placed nearly 500 dogs by the end of 2013.
-CCF research shows that the people’s attitudes towards predators are changing as a result of this and other CCF programs.
+Farmers have enthusiastically embraced the programme, and there is now a two year waiting list for puppies.
+Since the start of the programme 25 years ago, CCF has placed hundreds of dogs with farmers.
+CCF research shows that the people’s attitudes towards predators are changing as a result of this and other CCF programmes.

 CCF has been a participant in Namibia’s innovative Conservancy movement since its inception.
 Conservancies are a wildlife management structure that allows the local populace within a land management area to manage and reap the economic benefit of the wildlife treasures located there.
 Because people in the conservancies “own” the wildlife, they are far more interested in protecting it, and areas governed by conservancies tend to be far more resistant to outside influence from poachers.
 CCF has been working with the local communal farmers and populations that surround the Waterberg plateau, creating a conservancy and economic development area known as the Greater Waterberg Landscape.